-The Resort swimming pool.
-That amazing area where thousands of movies scenes have been shot.
-Photos were taken and deals are done.
-Relaxation had, drinking, eating and tans gained.
+The Resort or Hotel swimming pool.
+That fantastic area featuring in tens of thousands of movie scenes and billions of photos worldwide.
+Where relaxation is savoured, drinking, eating is done, and tans gained.
 Arguably, the swimming pool is the main focal point for most Hotels and Resorts worldwide.
 Memories are made, and deals are done.

 One sunny Samui day in early 2018, I stood on the land to become the new New Leaf Detox for almost the entire day.
 I had the trusty iPhone compass app, which gave me the sun’s direction in relation to the land, and I watched it as it moved over the vacant site.
 This set the tone, and the pool area was designed from there.
-I moved wooden stakes around the land, knocking them in with rocks.
-Sometimes spraying paint on the ground mapping out its placement and size taking into account the environmental restrictions.
+I moved wooden stakes around the land, knocking them in with rocks, sometimes spraying paint on the ground and mapping out their placement and size, considering the environmental restrictions.

 The pool boundary had to be a minimum of six meters from the river and beach.
 We also wanted the pool away from the main building and bungalows.
 We tried to estimate how tall our new main building would be and what time the sun would fall behind it.
 This would give us an indication of when the construction would start to shade the pool.